Gordon Cummins: Arrest

-Detective Sergeant Thomas Shepherd formally questioned Cummins on the morning of 14 February.
-He protested his innocence and claimed he had spent the evening drinking whiskey and bitter with a corporal whose name he could not recall at the Volunteer Public House in Baker Street before the two took a taxi to Shaftesbury Avenue.
+Shepherd formally questioned Cummins on the morning of 14 February.
+He protested his innocence and claimed he had spent the evening drinking whisky and bitter with a corporal whose name he could not recall at the Volunteer pub in Baker Street before the two took a taxi to Shaftesbury Avenue.
 According to Cummins, he drank several shots of spirits at the bar before engaging in conversation with a woman.
-He further claimed to only hold hazy recollections of his conversations with this woman, due to his intoxication, although he did claim to have a "hazy recollection" of walking on the street in her company before realizing in the early hours he had violated his curfew, and immediately returned to his base.
-He claimed to have no memory of attacking Heywood, but expressed his regrets and offered to pay her compensation.
-Questioned as to why the knuckles upon his left hand were cut and bruised, Cummins claimed to have received the wounds while performing maintenance upon an airplane engine.
+He further claimed to only hold vague recollections of his conversations with this woman, due to his intoxication, although he did claim to have a "hazy recollection" of walking on the street in her company before realising in the early hours he had violated his curfew and immediately returned to his base.
+He claimed to have no memory of attacking Heywood but expressed his regrets and offered to pay her compensation.
+Questioned as to why the knuckles upon his left hand were cut and bruised, Cummins claimed to have received the wounds while performing maintenance upon an aircraft engine.

 Immediately after Cummins provided a written statement of his account of the previous evening's events, he was arrested and held on remand upon a charge of causing grievous bodily harm.

 Further enquiries

-An examination of the entries within billet pass-book on 15 February indicated Cummins had reported back to the billet before 10:30 p.m. on the dates of the murders and attempted murders investigators had ascribed to the Blackout Killer.
-However, many entries had been written in lead pencil, meaning entries within the book could easily be manipulated.
+An examination of the entries within the billet pass-book on 15 February indicated Cummins had reported back to the billet before 10:30 p.m. on the dates of the murders and attempted murders investigators had ascribed to the Blackout Killer.
+However, many entries had been written in pencil, meaning they could easily have been manipulated.
 Furthermore, several of Cummins's entries for the month of February were incomplete, as although he had invariably signed the pass-book when leaving base, he had frequently failed to sign in upon his return.
 Questioning of Cummins's fellow airmen revealed they had been in the habit of vouching for each other's return to base, and that Cummins had spent extravagantly in the week prior to his arrest.
 Detective Chief Inspector Edward Greeno further discovered Cummins and another airman named Felix Sampson had left the billet via a fire escape after midnight on each of the dates in question, and both had not returned to base until the early hours of the morning.

 A search of Cummins's possessions revealed he had taken various items belonging to the four murder victims linked to the Blackout Killer as keepsakes.
 One of the items had been a white metal cigarette case engraved with the initials L.W., which had belonged to Evelyn Oatley.
 This cigarette case was discovered hidden inside a kitchenette, alongside a photograph of Oatley's mother.